rikkiimare/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ### Descriptions
 Six application targets for the user to access.
 A web instance will be online in each AZ of each region.
 Traffic is distributed between each web server in a region by that regions ALBs.
+A security group is created in each region to ensure the ingress and egress traffic allowed protocols and ports are managed for any existing or new EC2 instance.

+A EC2 key pair is created in each region to provide security credentials to a remote host proving identity of user for access to EC2 Instances.

+A S3 bucket is created in each region also.
+This is used in this instance to store terraform config files in a none volitile location.

 Web URL held as a DNS entry which can route traffic to either region via relevant ALB.